-Handy Bash oneliner commands for tsv file editing

 - - - --random pick 100 lines from a file

-- -shuf -n 100 filename
+- -shuf -n 100 filename-random order (lucky draw)

--echo series of random numbers between a range (e.g. generate 15 random numbers from 0-10)
+- -for i in a b c d e; do echo $i; done| shuf-echo series of random numbers between a range (e.g. generate 15 random numbers from 0-10)

-- -shuf -i 0-10 -n 15
+- -shuf -i 0-10 -n 15-echo a random number

-- -echo $RANDOM
+- -echo $RANDOM-random from 0-9

-- -echo $((RANDOM % 10))
+- -echo $((RANDOM % 10))-random from 1-10

-- -echo $(((RANDOM %10)+1))
+- -echo $(((RANDOM %10)+1))-Others

 - - - --remove newline / nextline

-- -tr --delete '\n' <input.txt >output.txt
+- -tr --delete '\n' <input.txt >output.txt-replace newline

-- -tr '\n' ' ' <filename
+- -tr '\n' ' ' <filename-compare files (e.g. fileA, fileB)

-- -diff fileA fileB
+- -diff fileA fileB//a: added; d:delete; c:changed

 - -or

-//side-to-side merge of file differences
+- -sdiff fileA fileB//side-to-side merge of file differences

 - --number a file (e.g. fileA)

-- -nl fileA
+- -nl fileAor

-- -nl -nrz fileA
+- -nl -nrz fileA//add leading zeros

 - --combine/ paste two files (e.g. fileA, fileB)

-- -paste fileA fileB
+- -paste fileA fileB//default tab seperated

 - --reverse string

--read .gz file without extracting
+- -echo 12345| rev-read .gz file without extracting

-- -zmore filename
+- -zmore filenameor

--run in background, output error file
+- -zless filename-run in background, output error file

-- -(command here) 2>log &
+- -(command here) 2>log &or

-- -(command here) 2>&1| tee logfile
+- -(command here) 2>&1| tee logfileor

-//0: standard input; 1: standard output; 2: standard error
+- -(command here) 2>&1 >>outfile//0: standard input; 1: standard output; 2: standard error

 - --send mail

-- -echo 'heres the content'| mail -A 'file.txt' -s 'mail.subject' me@gmail.com
+- -echo 'heres the content'| mail -A 'file.txt' -s 'mail.subject' me@gmail.com//use -a flag to set send from (-a "From: some@mail.tld")

 - --.xls to csv

--append to file (e.g. hihi)
+- -xls2csv filename-append to file (e.g. hihi)

-- -echo 'hihi' >>filename
+- -echo 'hihi' >>filename-make BEEP sound

-- -speaker-test -t sine -f 1000 -l1
+- -speaker-test -t sine -f 1000 -l1-set beep duration

-- -(speaker-test -t sine -f 1000) & pid=$!;sleep 0.1s;kill -9 $pid
+- -(speaker-test -t sine -f 1000) & pid=$!;sleep 0.1s;kill -9 $pid-history edit/ delete

-- -~/.bash_history
+- -~/.bash_historyor

-- -history -d [line_number]
+- -history -d [line_number]-get last history/record filename

-- -head !$
+- -head !$-clean screen

-- -clear
+- -clearor

--send data to last edited file
+- -Ctrl+l-send data to last edited file

 - -cat /directory/to/file

--run history number (e.g. 53)
+-echo 100>!$-run history number (e.g. 53)

--run last command
+- -!53-run last command

--run last command that began with (e.g. cat filename)
+- -!!-run last command that began with (e.g. cat filename)

-- -!cat
+- -!cator

-//run cat filename again
+- -!c//run cat filename again

 - --extract .xf